julianobrasil/lib-time-mask/projects/timemask/README.md

 feature: `ng generate library`).

 By 'personal' I mean there isn't any unit tests.
 So if you decide to use it, it's at your own risk.
-Also, if you would like to contribute, I'll be glad to review any PR.
+Also, if you would like to contribute, go to [github repo](https://github.com/julianobrasil/lib-time-mask) and submit a PR.

 If you want more info on how to build an angular library with `@angular/cli`, take a look at [this great article](https://medium.com/@tomsu/how-to-build-a-library-for-angular-apps-4f9b38b0ed11).